oschrenk/notes/java.md

 ### JavaBeans ###

-Java and the programminjg world itself thrive on conventions.
+Java and the programming world itself thrive on conventions.
 A _JavaBean_ has to conform to three properties

 - parameter less constructor
 - class has (private ) member variables